openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

   +-----------+-----------------------------------+-------+---------------------------------------------------------------------------+

-2. In this point we will create **otx-workspace-Detection**
+2. On this step we will create **otx-workspace-Detection**
 with:

-- all necessery configs for Custom_Object_Detection_Gen3_ATSS
+- all necessary configs for Custom_Object_Detection_Gen3_ATSS
 - prepared ``data.yaml`` to simplify CLI commands launch
 - train/validation sets, based on provided annotation.

-It may be contr-intuitively, but for ``--train-data-roots`` we need to pass path to dataset folder root (in our case it's ``data/wgisd``) instead of folder with validation images.
+It may be counterintuitive, but for ``--train-data-roots`` we need to pass the path to the dataset folder root (in our case it's ``data/wgisd``) instead of the folder with validation images.
-It's because a function automatically detects annotation and images, according to expected folder structure, which we archieved above.
+This is because the function automatically detects annotations and images according to the expected folder structure we achieved above.
 So, if you'd like to add ``--val-data-roots``, please note, that it should also be a path to a dataset folder root.

-On contrary, if we omit adding ``--val-data-roots``, the function will find images for validation according to validation annotation and create ``splitted_dataset`` folder inside workplace with desired split.
+On contrary, if we omit adding ``--val-data-roots``, the function will find images for validation according to validation annotation and create ``splitted_dataset`` folder inside the workplace with the desired split.

-Let's prepare Detection workspace running the following command:
+Let's prepare the object detection workspace running the following command:

 .. code-block::

-  # we can specify template by its ID
+  # we can specify the template by its ID
   (otx) ...$ otx build Custom_Object_Detection_Gen3_ATSS --train-data-roots data/wgisd

   # or its name